GioGioWasTaken/Linux-Machine/Brain/Operating_Systems/Below_Software/CPU_OPERATING_MODES.md

 '0x20010'
 ```
 *NOTE*: shifting 4 bits to the left (<<) is akin to multipling by 16, since we are shifting in base 2.

 **Use Case**: BIOS initialization, DOS-based systems, and early boot stages of modern operating systems.
 Some kernel code is written in `real` mode, before the kernel moves to protected mode.

 ### System Management Mode:
 - The most privilged mode.
 Its memory is protected even from the OS.
-Its job is to stuff almost exclusively on hardware.
+Its job is to do stuff almost exclusively on hardware.
 E.g. Power management.

 ### Protected mode
 *NOTE* : `virtual-8086` mode isn't actually a mode.
 It's an attribute that can be enabled from within protected mode.
 It allows running `Real Mode` inside `protected mode`, for backwards comptability with older programs.